What You Are Building

 This is an architecture, not a downloadable SDK.
 There is no package to install and nothing here "just works" out of the box; you build it against your own model, data loader, and optimizer, and the effort is real.
 The approach has not been benchmarked or productized here, and this guide reports no performance numbers because the filing states none.

 It is also not legal advice or a compliance certification.
-The EU AI Act's obligations, the shape of an acceptable training-content summary, and how a rights reservation must be honored are legal determinations; this architecture gives you the technical substrate to support them, not a guarantee that any particular regulator will deem your program sufficient.
+The EU AI Act's obligations, the shape of an acceptable training-content summary, and how a rights reservation must be honored are legal determinations; this architecture gives you the technical substrate to support them, and not an assurance that any particular regulator will deem your program sufficient.
 Reverse provenance queries narrow attribution but, per the filing itself, cannot exactly attribute a model behavior to a specific example.
 The suppression mechanism reduces but does not by itself prove elimination of memorization risk for shallow-encoded content.
 And the whole thing rests on metadata quality: if your provenance and policy annotations are wrong, the log faithfully records wrong governance.
 The architecture makes your governance auditable; it does not make it correct.

 Disclosure Scope